Biometric System Insights: Explanation of Security Features

 A biometric system is a security technology that identifies or verifies individuals based on unique biological or behavioral characteristics.
 These characteristics may include fingerprints, facial patterns, iris scans, voice recognition, or even typing behavior.

-• Storage – Converting the data into encrypted digital templates.
+• Storage: Converting data into encrypted templates

 Enhanced Security